rajeevkarn/cmem-docker/README.md

 to run eLDS and Stardog with docker on your local machine do:

-1. run `git clone https://github.com/eccenca/elds-docker.git && cd elds-docker`
+1. run `git clone https://github.com/eccenca/elds-docker.git && cd elds-docker && git checkout stardog`
 2. login to [artifactory.eccenca.com](https://artifactory.eccenca.com) and download artifact zip files into the `artifacts` folder - see [artifacts/README.md](artifacts/README.md) for details
 3. add in your `/etc/hosts` host name alias `docker.local` pointing to the IP address of your docker service (e.g. by adding a line like `192.168.99.100    docker.local`)
 4. run `docker-compose build`